JACoW-org/docs-IPAC/docs/InvitedOrals/SStipsandtricks.md

 3. repeat for all tracks/MCs.

 ## 3. Count of first/second priorities by SPC members

+**Note**: the stats described in this section can be easilly obtained from the module [CfA Statistics](../SSSPCsetup/#reviewing-statistics).
+This tip has been left here as an inspiration for any possible similar needs.

+---

 This exercise is a little bit trickier since the Extended Export is not sufficient.
 To this purpose, we need to count all the "yes" to a question (e.g., *First priority*) a member of the SPC gave to the abstracts.